Accessibility Expand All

 Visitors with severe disabilities may be accompanied by paid Personal Care Attendants (PCA) at no additional cost during their visit to Adventure Aquarium.
 This applies to all ticketed events that the visitor is attending.
 This also applies to individual, Membership, complimentary and group sales tickets.

 Visitors with severe disabilities who wish to purchase advance tickets should contact 844-474-FISH (3474) to request complimentary companion tickets for a paid PCA.
 These tickets must be picked up in person by the visitor and the paid PCA at the Box Office.

 This policy also applies to group visitors.
-For group with severe disabilities we offer free admission for Personal Care Attendants (PCA).
+For groups visiting with members having severe disabilities, we offer free admission for Personal Care Attendants (PCA).
 Groups can book in advance by calling 800-616-JAWS (5297).

 Service Animal Policy

 Service animals are defined as dogs or miniature horses that are individually trained to do work or perform tasks for people with disabilities.

 Service animals must be harnessed, leashed or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal or other effective controls.
 For the health and safety of your animal and ours, service animals are restricted from the following areas:

 - Shark Bridge

 - Behind the scenes tours